juniorgasparotto/SysCommand/documentation/en.md

 Action1 (value = action2)
 ```

 The last example shows how to use the scape in their values that conflict with names of actions.
-An important fact is that in the example was used two backslashes to do the scape, but this can vary from console to console, on `bash` the use of only one backslash has no effect, probably he should use for other scapes before they reach the application.
+An important fact is that in the example was used two backslashes to do the scape, but this can vary from console to console, on `bash` the use of only one backslash has no effect, probably he should use for other scapes before arriving in application.

 ## <a name="support-types" />Supported types